-Despite, endless hours of setting landmines and ordering in airstrikes, I did, luckily, get sufficient grades to go on to study A-levels, and eventually graduated from DeMontfort University.
+Despite, endless hours of setting landmines and ordering in airstrikes, I did, luckily, get sufficient grades to go on to study A-levels, and eventually graduated University.
 Soon after graduation is when my teaching journey began.
 I was persuaded (persuaded is hardly the right word as I took very little convincing) by a friend to move to China and take up a position as Teacher of English as a Second Language.
 Thrown in the deep end is the phrase I use when telling this story, as with no experience I was handed a book, thrown in a classroom with 25 children and basically just told to crack on.
 It was a steep learning curve and I think in that first year I learnt more about classroom management, keeping trouble makers at bay, and making sure every student was entertained and engaged than I have in the decade since.
-That´s not to say I haven´t spent the last decade fine-tuning those skills but if you want to learn how to swim, jump in the deep end – if you don´t drown, you´ll come out swimming like a champ!
+That’s not to say I haven’t spent the last decade fine-tuning those skills but if you want to learn how to swim, jump in the deep end – if you don’t drown, you’ll come out swimming like a hero!

-After two years in the beautiful city of Xián, I moved to Myanmar, followed by Cambodia, leading me to the Basque Country where I still live today.
-I won´t go into any detail of these countries right now, as I think you probably want me to get the point but I´ll do a deep dive on each place that I´ve lived and taught in another post.
-The point I want to get to is that throughout these years I´ve worked with all ages and levels in classrooms ranging in size from not much bigger than a standard bathroom to conference halls and town squares, with bosses, time-constraints and resources imposing all manner of restricting and sometimes very difficult circumstances, and the question I´ve continuously asked myself is how can I make this class fun in a way that will have every single student engaged and learning?
+After two years in the beautiful city of Xián, I moved to Myanmar, followed by Cambodia, and then Spain, eventually finding myself in the Basque Country where I still live today.
+I won’t go into any detail of my time in these countries right now, as I think I should probably start getting to the point but I’ll do a deep dive on each place in another post.
+The point I want to get to is that throughout these years I’ve worked with all ages and levels in classrooms ranging in size from not much bigger than a standard bathroom to conference halls and town squares, with bosses, time-constraints and resources imposing all manner of restricting and sometimes very difficult circumstances, and the question I’ve continuously asked myself is how can I make this class fun in a way that will have every single student engaged and learning?

-Games, plain and simple, make it fun, get everyone involved (willingly!) and they will learn!
+Games.
+Plain and simple.
+Make it fun and get everyone (willingly) involved and they will learn!
 It was this thought process that led me to creating ESL Escape Room.
 I wanted a game that: